 According to the Institute of Terrestrial Magnetism of the Russian Academy of Sciences, such storms can affect the operation of satellite systems, radio communications, and power grids.
 Although forecasts initially suggested only a 51% probability of geomagnetic disturbances, the actual intensity turned out to be higher than expected.

 Experts suggest that the storm will not last long, but background disturbances will persist until the end of the week.
-High-frequency communications, navigation systems (including GLONASS), and transformers in the circumpolar latitudes are at risk.
+High-frequency communications, navigation systems (including GLONASS), and transformers in polar latitudes are at risk.

 Read more on this topic:

-Sun is scorching: M9.0 class flare recorded on the star
+The sun is scorching: a class M9.0 flare was recorded on the star

-Five powerful flares occurred on the Sun in the past 24 hours: four class M and one class X
+Five powerful flares occurred on the Sun over the past day: four class M and one class X

 Now on home